garysheng/faithwalk-os/perspectives/why-america-feels-like-hell.md

 And look at our schools—a complete joke that produces graduates who can't think, can't build, and can't discern truth from lies.

-Our birthrate is catastrophic with no quick fixes, so techno-utopians like Elon Musk and Peter Thiel propose artificial wombs and AI girlfriends as solutions while constructing a total surveillance state that will enforce total control on all money.

 The biopharma complex is already positioning itself to profit from the mass meaning crisis, offering chemical Band-aids for spiritual emptiness instead of pointing people to Christ.

+Private equity firms have turned basic human needs into profit extraction machines, making homeownership impossible for entire generations while degrading the quality of everything they touch.
+They buy up housing to rent back to families who can no longer afford to buy, monopolize industries to cut costs and create shoddy versions of products that once lasted decades, all while extracting maximum wealth from human necessity.

+The cruelty goes beyond financial extraction.
+I know someone who was hunted down unjustly by a private equity firm and forced by courts through a secret arbitration process to abort her baby as part of the settlement.
+This is what happens when Mammon has total control—the system literally forces people to destroy life itself to satisfy the financial appetites of the powerful.

 We worship the wrong people—tech oligarchs and financial elites who've gathered unprecedented power and are building a mass surveillance state unlike anything we've ever seen.
+Companies like Palantir are constructing the infrastructure for this surveillance and military state, using Silicon Valley and Wall Street capital to create tracking systems that monitor every citizen, all while marketing themselves as defenders of freedom and democracy.
 Their lust for control is as insatiable as their lust for money and power.

-Their appetite for more is never satisfied because they're trying to fill a God-shaped hole with God-rejecting substitutes.
-The result is a culture of perpetual emptiness that tries to solve its emptiness with more of what caused it.

 ## **There Are No Quick Fixes**